FPA’s ownership following the closure of the charity in May 2019

 Jiwsi, FPA’s longest running programme, will continue in North Wales through a not-for-profit social enterprise called Cwmni Addysg Rhyw/Sex Education Company.
 This is run by Mel Gadd – who has managed the Jiwsi project for over 16 years – and Corrina Williams.
 Jiwsi works with vulnerable young people across North Wales offering sexual health education and support.

-The All-Party Parliamentary Group (APPG) on Sexual and Reproductive Health has continued its inquiry into contraceptive services with a report due to be published in autumn 2019.
-Although FPA will no longer provide the secretariat, it's anticipated that the APPG will continue.
+The All-Party Parliamentary Group (APPG) on Sexual and Reproductive Health has continued its inquiry into contraceptive services with a report due to be published in 2020.
+FSRH will now be providing the secretariat to the APPG which can be contacted via firstname.lastname@example.org.
+The APPG will otherwise continue as normal.

 FPA’s Press Office is closed.
 Please try the following organisations for information, comments, and spokespeople.